WhiteflagProtocol/whiteflag-api/README.md

 Using the `npm start` command in the deployment directory will also work.

 Alternatively, a service may be created.
-An example `whiteflag-api.service` for linux systems using `systemctl` cound be found in `etc/`.
-Enable the and start the service with:
+An example `whiteflag-api.service` for Linux systems using `systemctl` can be found in `etc/`.
+Enable and start the service with:

 ```shell
 sudo systemctl enable ./etc/whiteflag-api.service